REal0day/Machine-Learning/tensorflow-regression-example.md

 INFO:tensorflow:Saving dict for global step 1000: average_loss = 1.06595, global_step = 1000, loss = 8.52763
 ```

-Now let's print both metrics and see if they're close. this will let us know if we are overfitting to our data.A good indicator is when you havea realy low loss, but high on th eval data.
+Now let's print both metrics and see if they're close. this will let us know if we are overfitting to our data.A good indicator is when you have a really low loss on training data metrics, but high on th eval data.
 We want them to be close to each other.
 Preferably not e these two metrics to be as cval perfroms worse than train\_set. **If training metrics is way higher, but lower. than eval, then you're overfitting.**

+**Overfitting**: **VERY** **low** loss train\_metrics **&& VERY HIGH** loss of eval\_metrics

 ```py
 print('TRAINING DATA METRICS')